Arms trafficking: The South Sudanese civil war

-Why traffickers choose Africa

-Kimberly Thachuk and Karen Saunders argue that arms trafficking is no different from any other illegal business in their work Under the Radar: Airborne Arms Trafficking Operations in Africa.
-Traffickers first need a headquarters, or somewhere to base their operations.
-A headquarters needs several aspects to make it an ideal place to traffic weapons.
-First, the headquarters should have appropriate infrastructure.
-For a weapons trafficking this would include a landing strip for both importation and exportation.
-Additionally, warehouses are needed to “store product awaiting delivery."
-Once the product has arrived and been stored it needs to be delivered to the customer, thus, the headquarters should be in somewhat of a central location near each customer.
-While not the primary reason traffickers choose Africa, it has multitudes of unoccupied land that can be used by traffickers, as is asserted by Thachuk and Saunders.

-Physical space is important but the rules and regulations of said space are also relevant.
-Traffickers look for places with corrupt, supply side, officials that can either be bribed, or blackmailed.
-This allows the trafficker to “circumvent the regulatory and oversight systems” put in place by the government.
-Furthermore, a “lax financial system” is key so the large amounts of money moved by the trafficker are not seen as suspicious.

-Thachuk and Saunders finish their argument, a stable, and highly centralized government, is important.
-They then point out that 10 different African countries have leaders that have been in power for more than 20 years, which they argue meets the criteria a highly centralized and stable government.

 Europe

 Since 1996, countries throughout Europe have taken notice of arms trafficking.
 Europe has been an overall large exporter of illicit weapons with the United Kingdom, Germany, and France in the national lead for the most exports.
-Imports to Europe in from 2004–2013 have decreased by 25%, with the United Kingdom importing the most overall in Europe.
+Imports to Europe from 2004 to 2013 have decreased by 25%, with the United Kingdom importing the most overall in Europe.
 The firearms that are imported and passed around are commonly small arms and lighter weapons (SALW) compared to large machinery, such as tanks and aircraft.
 The SALW bought in Europe tends to be secondhand weapons that are cheap and regularly available.
 Gun cultures, such as in Germany, where the "taken-for-granted cultural practice of carrying a handgun," increases illicit SALW because guns are viewed as a way to enhance masculinity and status.
 In 2000, the Organization for Security and Co-operation in Europe (OSCE) started on regional solutions and security measures to address the firearms trafficking problem.